Coockson/Coockson.github.io/replit.md

 # Overview

 This is a personal portfolio website for Khaan Claasz Coockson, a Senior Data Platform Engineer at LEGO.
-The application is built as a single-page portfolio showcasing professional experience, skills, education, and contact information.
-It serves as a professional presence and resume website with a modern, tech-focused design.
+The application is built as a single-page portfolio showcasing professional experience, skills, education, and contact information, plus a blog system for sharing technical insights.
+The site is designed for GitHub Pages deployment at username.github.io with a modern, tech-focused dark theme.

 # User Preferences